dddrrreee/cs140e-win19/labs/lab10-shell/README.md

  that there is no `cd`!
 (Which is not a Unix command, but rather is built-in to the shell.)

+ 1. Extend the shell to be able to run on scripts (e.g., files that have `#/usr/bin/pix` as their first line).

- 1. Run the program in its separate thread so the pi-side shell stack is not corrupted.
+ 2. Run the program in its separate thread so the pi-side shell stack is not corrupted.
 You can then extend your Unix side with a `&` operator so you can run multiple programs.
 Because we are running cooperatively, we might actually be able to make good progress without trashing shared state (such as the UART).

- 2. Add a `rpi_alarm(code, ms)` function (using timer-interrupts) to your threading package so that it will `code` when an alarm expires.
+ 3. Add a `rpi_alarm(code, ms)` function (using timer-interrupts) to your threading package so that it will `code` when an alarm expires.
 You can use this to make a "watch-dog timer that kills a too-long running thread.
  You will have to also add `rpi_kill(tid)`.
 Alternatively, you could